raohmaru/grunt-sass/readme.md

 The default value for the `precision` option is `10`, so you don't have to change it when using Bootstrap.

+#### silent
+Type: `Boolean`
+Default: `false`

+Outputs information about the status of the operations.
+Currently shows the written files.

 ## License